Basilisk Script

 Math and string concatenation.

-How to make your rules smarter by performing a given action only if a certain condition is true.
+How to make your rules smarter by performing a given

 How to perform actions repeatedly.

-The filing-cabinet type, for managing lists of values.
+The filing-cabinet type, for managing lists of

 Built-in functions you can use.